Zoonotic Diseases Contribute To Collaboration Between DVMs, MDs

-Six out of every 10 infectious diseases in people today are zoonotic, meaning they arise from animal populations, according to the Centers for Disease Control.
+Six out of 10 infectious diseases in people today are zoonotic based, according to the Centers for Disease Control and Prevention.

 As a bovine veterinarian, what can you do to address the problem?

-Perhaps more than you realize, says Audrey Ruple, DVM and assistant professor of One Health epidemiology at the Purdue University College of Veterinary Medicine.
+Perhaps more than you realize, says Audrey Ruple, DVM and assistant professor of One Health epidemiology, Purdue University College of Health and Human Sciences.

-Ruple says the prevalence of zoonotic diseases points to an increased need for veterinarians and their human counterparts—general practitioners—to connect and work together today in ways most haven’t historically.
+Ruple says the prevalence of zoonoses points to a need for veterinarians and their human counterparts (general practitioners) to connect and work together today in ways most haven’t historically.

-“I’m on the public health team at Purdue and I feel like we, as veterinarians, can bring a lot to the table,” Ruple says.
+“I’m on the public health team at Purdue, and I feel like we can bring a lot to the table,” she says.

 Many physicians agree.
-Ruple cites research conducted in northeast Ohio in 2006 showing that, even then, 53% of the 92 physicians surveyed said a collaborative relationship with a veterinarian who possessed specialty training in zoonoses would be valuable to their practice.
+Ruple cites research conducted in northeast Ohio in 2006 showing, even then, 53% of the 92 physicians surveyed said a collaborative relationship with a veterinarian who possessed specialty training in zoonoses would be valuable to their practice.

-Pediatrician Patricia DeLaMora says that’s certainly been her experience.
+Pediatrician Patricia DeLaMora says that’s been her experience.

-One of the most unique zoonotic disease concerns she has addressed to date involved a Madagascar monkey that bit a student on spring break.
-DeLaMora was able to talk with the veterinarian working with the primates who confirmed the animals were healthy and had been vaccinated—good news she was then able to share with the parents.
+The most unique zoonotic disease concern she has addressed involved a Madagascar monkey that bit a student on spring break.
+DeLaMora talked with the veterinarian working with the primates who confirmed the animals were healthy and had been vaccinated — good news she then shared with the parents.

 DeLaMora says a more common scenario when she collaborates with veterinarians is when she encounters potential lyme disease caused by blacklegged ticks carried into the home by a pet.

-Veterinarians who diagnose an animal with a zoonotic disease—whether in the clinic or on the farm—can help educate the client, says Danelle Bickett-Weddle, associate director for the Center for Food Security and Public Health at the Iowa State University College of Veterinary Medicine.
+Veterinarians who diagnose an animal with a zoonotic disease, whether in the clinic or on the farm, can help educate the client, says Danelle Bickett-Weddle, DVM and associate director for the Center for Food Security and Public Health at the Iowa State University College of Veterinary Medicine.

-“Veterinarians understand the potential health risks associated with transmission of zoonotic and animal-only infectious diseases,” she says.
-“Educating clients and staff on practical, easily implemented steps to protect themselves from zoonotic disease is an important professional task.”
+“Veterinarians understand the health risks associated with zoonotic and animal-only infectious diseases,” she says.
+“Educating clients on practical, easily implemented steps to protect themselves is an important professional task.”

-Likewise, the general population needs a better understanding of what zoonotic diseases are, especially when a pet is diagnosed with one.
-“We need to explain to the client that this could affect them or a loved one, especially immunocompromised individuals,” Ruple says.
+Likewise, the general population needs a better understanding of zoonoses, especially when a pet or farm animal is diagnosed with one, Ruple notes.
+“We need to explain to the client that this could affect them or a loved one, especially immunocompromised individuals,” she says.

-“It’s not a commonplace practice to reach out, though research says 90% of people are willing to consider their veterinarian as part of their healthcare team,” she says.
+But Ruple acknowledges, “It’s not common for us to reach out, though research says 90% of people are willing to consider their veterinarian as part of their healthcare team.”

-In the years ahead, Ruple anticipates seeing more veterinarian-physician collaboration as estimates indicate up to 75% of emerging infectious diseases in human populations will be zoonotic.
+Ruple anticipates seeing more veterinarian-physician collaboration, as estimates indicate up to 75% of emerging infectious diseases in human populations will be zoonotic.